 - Securities Regulation

 The Financial Services Law Institute also sponsors a wide variety of events led by senior practitioners and regulatory officials.

-Student projects in the financial services area include Financial Law Updates and the FINRA arbitration award database (which will be online in early 2013).
+Student projects in the financial services area include Financial Law Updates and the FINRA arbitration award database.

 Externships with financial institutions and regulatory agencies are available through Professor Filler’s Financial Services Seminar & Workshop.